ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

   - Implement simple document editor in EITE
   - Complex text rendering support
   - Other EITE development tasks: networking, data storage and distribution, etc.
+  - Write C implementation of StageL
+  - Benchmark JavaScript implementation versus C→WebAssembly, out of curiosity.
+WASM would require clang in the toolchain, which wouldn't be ideal until clang can be run on non-WASM EITE, but anyway...
 - Write/compile the library
   - Write, compile, and organize content for part 1 of the library
     - Specifications (from above)